sarat1kyan/gptADMIN/README.md

     ./gptADMIN.sh
     ```
 3. The setup script will prompt you to enter your OpenAI API key.
 Make sure to have an OpenAI account and generate an API key.
+4. The Alarming system has been added woth Update 2.0 so now you can get updates and alarms to your email or Discord channel using the webhook.
+4.1 If you prefer use this tool without the alarming system just write NULL for email settings.

 ## 💡 Usage

 1. Once setup is complete, run the main script using: